Super $q$-Howe duality and web categories: Applications

-Recall that the \textit{colored Reshetikhin-Turaev} $\sln$\textit{-link polynomial} $\cal{RT}^{q^N,q}(\cal{L}(\vec{\lambda}))$ are determined by the corresponding colored HOMFLY-PT polynomials $\cal{P}^{a,q}(\cal{L}(\vec{\lambda}))$ by specializing $a=q^N$.
-Alternatively, they can be computed directly inside the categories $\SuSp$ from a framed, oriented, labeled link diagram as follows: \begin{itemize} \item First we replace all $\lambda$-labeled strands in the link diagram by cables equipped with the diagrammatic idempotent $e_q(\lambda)$, written in monochromatic green webs. \item The resulting diagram will contain downward oriented green edges of label $k$, which we replace by upward oriented green edges of label $N-k$.
+Recall that the \textit{colored Reshetikhin--Turaev} $\sln$\textit{-link polynomial} $\cal{RT}^{q^N,q}(\cal{L}(\vec{\lambda}))$ are determined by the corresponding colored HOMFLY--PT polynomials $\cal{P}^{a,q}(\cal{L}(\vec{\lambda}))$ by specializing $a=q^N$.
+Alternatively, they can be computed directly inside the categories $\SuSp$ from a framed, oriented, labeled link diagram as follows: \begin{itemize} \item First we replace all $\lambda$-labeled strands in the link diagram by cables equipped with the diagrammatic idempotent $e_q(\lambda)$, written in monochromatic green webs. \item The resulting diagram will contain downward-oriented green edges of label $k$, which we replace by upward-oriented green edges of label $N-k$.
 Simultaneously, caps and cups are replaced by splits and merges

 \item The result is a morphism in $\SuSp$ between objects consisting only of entries $0$ and $N_g$.
-It follows from Theorem~\ref{thm-equi} that this $\Hom$-space is one-dimensional.
-Thus, the framed, oriented, labeled link diagram determines a polynomial, which is the desired colored Reshetikhin-Turaev $\sln$-link polynomial. \end{itemize}
+It follows from \fullref{thm-equi} that this $\Hom$-space is one-dimensional.
+Thus, the framed, oriented, labeled link diagram determines a polynomial, which is the desired colored Reshetikhin--Turaev $\sln$-link polynomial. \end{itemize}

-Recall from Remark~\ref{rem-whatwenotdo} that this approach relies on the fact that $\repas$ contains the duality isomorphisms $\bV_q^k\C_q^N\cong(\bV_q^{N-k}\C_q^N)^*$, which is not the case for $\Repas$ or $\RepMN$.
-In Remark~\ref{rem-duals} we sketch how to include duals in diagrammatic presentations of $\Repas$ and $\RepMN$ and, thus, to compute the corresponding Reshetikhin-Turaev $\gln$ or $\glmn$-link invariants.
+Recall from \fullref{rem-whatwenotdo} that this approach relies on the fact that $\repas$ contains the duality isomorphisms $\bV_q^k\C_q^N\cong(\bV_q^{N-k}\C_q^N)^*$.
+In \fullref{rem-duals} we sketch how to include duals in diagrammatic presentations of $\Repas$ and $\RepMN$ and, thus, to compute the corresponding Reshetikhin--Turaev $\gln$ or $\glmn$-link invariants.